Denis21M/git-lab1/README.md

-This is a lab work
+This is a lab work, pushed remotely and attempting a pull.